nginxinc/nginx-s3-gateway/README.md

-                                 with support for hiding secrets using Docker's Buildkit Dockerfile.latest-njs            Dockerfile that inherits from the last build of the gateway and then builds and installs the latest version of njs from source settings.example                 Docker env file example standalone_ubuntu_oss_install.sh install script that will install the gateway as a Systemd service test.sh                          test launcher
+                                 with support for hiding secrets using Docker's Buildkit Dockerfile.latest-njs            Dockerfile that inherits from the last build of the gateway and then builds and installs the latest version of njs from source Dockerfile.latest-unpriviledged  Dockerfiles that inherits from the last build of the gateway and makes the necessary modifications to allow running the container as a non root, unpriviledged user. settings.example                 Docker env file example standalone_ubuntu_oss_install.sh install script that will install the gateway as a Systemd service test.sh                          test launcher